-One of the best black and blue steak and crab recipes you’ll ever make!
-I can’t wait to hear what you think of it!
+This will be one of the best black and blue steak and crab recipes you'll ever make!
+I can't wait to hear what you think of it!

-Steak and Crab
+Steak and Crab Legs

-If the thought of preparing king crab legs sounds a bit daunting, don’t be intimidated.
-I’ve made many king crab legs in my day, and I can tell you the recipe is fool-proof and the taste is amazing.
+If the thought of preparing King crab legs sounds a bit daunting, don't be intimidated.
+I've made many King crab legs in my day, and I can tell you the recipe is foolproof and the taste is amazing.